model-checking/kani/kani-docs/src/tutorial-kinds-of-failure.md

 ```

 Since this implementation is just the original one, but cast to a wider unsigned integer type, it should have the same result but without overflowing.
-When RMC tells us both of these methods yield the same exact result, that gives us additional confidence that we haven't overlooked something.
+When Kani tells us both of these methods yield the same exact result, that gives us additional confidence that we haven't overlooked something.

 </details>

 ## Future work

-RMC notably does not currently check the following:
+Kani notably does not currently check the following:

 1. Concurrency bugs, deadlocks, or data races.
-It's possible RMC may be extended in the future to find such issues.
+It's possible Kani may be extended in the future to find such issues.

 2. Rust type invariants.
 For example, it's undefined behavior in Rust to produce a value of type `bool` that isn't `0` or `1`.
-RMC will not spot this error (in presumably unsafe code), yet.
+Kani will not spot this error (in presumably unsafe code), yet.

 3. Fully generic functions.
 To write a proof harness and call functions, they must be fully "monomorphized."